So, OK, here’s the thing with W1A: it’s just as brilliant as 2012. So that’s all good.

 Mind you, you could say Morton had a head start with W1A: he’s presumably more than a little familiar with the BBC’s internal workings, something that would make him simultaneously the luckiest and unluckiest man in the world.
 Several of last night’s jokes weren’t actually jokes.
 Fletcher, for instance, had to go on a course before he was allowed to work in New Broadcasting House.
 Real members of staff at the real BBC have to do this.
 Really.

 Auntie is also beyond satire when it comes to her jargon.
-When I worked there in the late 1990s, the TV commissioners said they wanted their programmes to have 'the smell of now'.
+When I worked there in the late 1990s, the TV commissioners said they wanted their programmes to have ‘the smell of now’.
 We pitched them a TV version of a radio show I was involved with: they took 9 months to make a decision.
-By which time the smell had gone off somewhat.